jacobalberty/unifi-docker/README.md

 To upgrade, just stop the old container, and start up the new.
 It's really that simple.

-This container has been tested on Ubuntu, Debian, macOS, and even Raspberry Pi hardware.
+This container has been tested on Ubuntu, Debian, macOS, Windows, and even Raspberry Pi hardware.
-For information about running on Windows, see [Unifi-in-Docker on Windows](#unifi-in-docker-on-windows) below.

 ## Current Information